Fluent Cargo

 Buenos Aires to Austin by Container ship

-The quickest way to get from Buenos Aires to Austin by ship will take about 31 days 22h and departs from Buenos Aires (ARBUE) and arrives into Houston (USHOU).
-There are vessels departing 1-2 times a week on this route.
-MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Buenos Aires to Austin by ship will take about 32 days 3h and departs from La Plata (ARLPG) and arrives into Houston (USHOU).
+There are vessels departing every 1-2 weeks on this route.
+ZIM is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Quickest ocean route